ernsheong/joncloudgeek.com/content/blog/deploy-postgres-container-to-compute-engine/index.md

     {{< figure src="./note-hostname.png" alt="Note the instance internal hostname" caption="Note the instance internal hostname" width="450" >}}

     You can use this internal hostname to talk to this DB from within your VPC (another Compute Engine instance, Cloud Run, GKE, etc.).
-If that fails, then you can fallback to the **Internal IP** (previous step screenshot).
+If that fails, then you can fallback to the **Internal IP** (see screenshot in Step 2).

 1. **[HIGHLY RECOMMENDED]** Stop (shut down) your DB instance and start it again.
-Connect to your instance via `psql` (note that the External IP would likely change).
+Connect to your instance via `psql` (note that the External IP will likely change).
 Check that all your data is intact.

 1. Remove `allow-postgres` from your instance **Network tags** (Edit, remove, Save).
 Your instance is no longer publicly accessible.
-By default, all internal network ports are open in Firewall rules.
+By default, all internal network ports are open in Firewall rules so your DB instance remains accessible from within your VPC.

 ## Closing Remarks